Icinga/icinga2/doc/3-monitoring-basics.md

 custom attributes are configured statically (but can be modified at runtime using external commands).

+### <a id="runtime-macro-evaluation-order"></a> Runtime Macro Evaluation Order

+Custom attributes can be accessed at [runtime](#runtime-custom-attributes) using their identifier omitting the `vars.` prefix.
+There are special cases when those custom attributes are not set and Icinga 2 provides a fallback to existing object attributes for example `host.address`.

+In the following example the `$address$` macro will be resolved with the value of `vars.address`.

+    object Host "localhost" {
+      import "generic-host"
+      check_command = "my-host-macro-test"
+      address = "127.0.0.1"
+      vars.address = "127.2.2.2"
+    }

+    object CheckCommand "my-host-macro-test" {
+      command = "echo \"address: $address$ host.address: $host.address$ host.vars.address: $host.vars.address$\""
+    }

+The check command output will look like

+    "address: 127.2.2.2 host.address: 127.0.0.1 host.vars.address: 127.2.2.2"

+If you alter the host object and remove the `vars.address` line, Icinga 2 will fail to look up `$address$` in the custom attributes dictionary and then look for the host object's attribute.

+The check command output will change to

+    "address: 127.0.0.1 host.address: 127.0.0.1 host.vars.address: "

+The same example can be defined for services overriding the `address` field based on a specific host custom attribute.

+    object Host "localhost" {
+      import "generic-host"
+      address = "127.0.0.1"
+      vars.macro_address = "127.3.3.3"
+    }

+    apply Service "my-macro-test" to Host {
+      import "generic-service"
+      check_command = "my-service-macro-test"
+      vars.address = "$host.vars.macro_address$"

+      assign where host.address
+    }

+    object CheckCommand "my-service-macro-test" {
+      command = "echo \"address: $address$ host.address: $host.address$ host.vars.macro_address: $host.vars.macro_address$ service.vars.address: $service.vars.address$\""
+    }

+When the service check is executed the output looks like

+    "address: 127.3.3.3 host.address: 127.0.0.1 host.vars.macro_address: 127.3.3.3 service.vars.address: 127.3.3.3"

+That way you can easily override existing macros being accessed by their short name like `$address$` and refrain from defining multiple check commands (one for `$address$` and one for `$host.vars.macro_address$`).

 ### <a id="host-runtime-macros"></a> Host Runtime Macros

 The following host custom attributes are available in all commands that are executed for